aramis-lab/clinica/docs/Converters/AIBL2BIDS.md

 where:

-  - `dataset_directory` is the path to the original AIBL images's directory;
+  - `dataset_directory` is the path to the original AIBL images' directory;
   - `clinical_data_directory` is the path to the directory where the csv file with the clinical data is located;
   - `bids_directory` is the path to the output directory, where the BIDS-converted version of AIBL will be stored.